reconnaissanceblindchess/reconchess/docs/source/reconchess_server.rst

     :statuscode 401: Invalid or empty authentication information.
     :statuscode 404: Game does not exist.

+.. http:post:: /api/games/(int:game_id)/resign

+    Resign from the game.
+Can only be called during your turn.

+    :param game_id: The ID of the game.
+    :<header Authorization: Basic Authorization.
+    :statuscode 200: Success.
+    :statuscode 400: It is not your turn.
+    :statuscode 401: Invalid or empty authentication information.
+    :statuscode 404: Game does not exist.

+.. http:post:: /api/games/(int:game_id)/error_resign

+    Tell the server that you have errored out.
+This just zeros out any time you have remaining instead of waiting for the time to run out.

+    :param game_id: The ID of the game.
+    :<header Authorization: Basic Authorization.
+    :statuscode 200: Success.
+    :statuscode 401: Invalid or empty authentication information.
+    :statuscode 404: Game does not exist.

 .. http:get:: /api/games/(int:game_id)/is_my_turn

     Whether it is your turn to play.